-A SYSTEMS ISSUE WITH A HEAVY PRICE TAG
+A SYSTEMS ISSUE WITH A HEAVY PRICE TAG (WHITE PAPER)

 Numerous policymakers have cited the pressing need to reduce the cost and time involved in producing new affordable rental homes in California; as have taxpayers, the media, and stakeholder groups taking a critical look at accountability in this realm.
 New analysis from the California Housing Partnership (the Partnership) finds that each additional state funding entity involved in the financing of an affordable rental housing development is associated with an increase of $15,800 per unit in total development costs (TDC) on average.
 This includes housing agencies that fall within the Treasurer’s office (CDLAC, TCAC) or under the Governor’s leadership (HCD, CalHFA and SGC).

 A majority of affordable housing developments in California could realize these estimated cost savings – 86 percent of affordable homes in developments awarded Low Income Housing Tax Credits (LIHTCs) needed funding from two or more state housing finance agencies.
 Given that affordable housing rental developments typically require funding from two to four state funding agencies, the potential savings of effectively reducing these into a singular body could be as much as $47,400 per door.

 The current system is fractured in a way that requires developers to apply for funding through multiple competitions under the differing rules and priorities of each agency and its governing bodies, adding time and cost over several years.
 The State Controller, the State Auditor and the Governor have all concluded that there is an urgent need to streamline state housing funding agencies.